afterhoursclub/afterhoursclub.github.io/index.md

-# The After Hours Club for electronics
+# The After Hours Club for Electronics

 ## Welcome to GitHub Pages